Aranna-0572/Aranna-0572/README.md

   A visionary philosophical work proposing **“love”** as the ethical foundation and governance consensus of post-AI human civilization.
   It explores how the logic of love can replace domination structures, guide AGI alignment, and govern human society through empathy and mitsein (Heidegger's being-with).

+- **[蒙尘的珍珠：公共领域许可证的前世今生与未来](https://www.panewslab.com/zh/articles/9ay5l04tefc3)** 🏆 *3rd Prize, PKU Blockchain Global Industry Research Competition*
+  A research paper tracing the historical evolution of public domain and open-source licensing models — from the free software movement to today's blockchain-native licensing.
+  It introduces SCC0 (Smart Creative Commons Zero) as a new paradigm for on-chain public goods governance.

 ## 🚀 Projects